UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 </codeblock>

-We have looked at various statistics in the passed, but for this question, let's look at each country's average life expectancy.
+We have looked at various statistics in the past, but for this question, let's look at each country's average life expectancy.
-We want to visualize all the countries and if they are above of below the global average life expectancy of 72 years (in 2018).
+We want to visualize all the countries and if they are above or below the global average life expectancy of 72 years (in 2018).
-This might help us see clearly if there are any particular geographical location that are higher or lower than the global average.
+This might help us see clearly if there are any particular geographical locations that are higher or lower than the global average.

 Tasks: